cleibl/terraform-google-gsuite-exporter-cfn/README.md

 The Terraform module can be used to provision a cloudfunction which gets Gsuite Admin Logs and syncs them to stackdriver.

-The GSUITE Admin audit log shows a record of actions performed in your Google Admin console.
+The Gsuite Admin audit log shows a record of actions performed in your Google Admin console.
 For example, you can see when an administrator added a user or turned on a G Suite service.

 Currently, these logs are only available as a CSV download and are not integrated into stackdriver by default.
 This module solves this issue by created an export of these logs to a stackdriver workspace.